Lovran

-Lovran (Laurana, Lauran) is a village and a municipality in Primorje-Gorski Kotar County, Croatia.
-It is situated in eastern Istria, on the western coast of the Kvarner Bay with a population of 4,101 in the municipality and 3,336 in the town itself (2011 census).
+Lovran (Laurana, Lauran) is a village and a municipality in Primorje-Gorski Kotar County, west Croatia.
+It is situated in eastern Istria, on the western coast of the Kvarner Bay.
 Its name derives from Laurel (Laurus nobilis), as shown in the coat of arms.

+Population

+In the 2011 census, it had a population of 4,101, in the following settlements: